urvisurti897/SEP_Assignment_One/Pet_Daycare.md

     3. Implement demo pictures or videos for process explanation
     4. Be precise while communication and on time task with clients
     5. Reserve an expert employee to clear client's doubt
+    6. Follow daily schedule to send updates or reminders to client
+    7. Utilize client feedback process to improve service